carloscorti/dareNodeAPI/README.md

 # Features

-- Node API with 3 layers design (routes with middlewares, controller, services) modular, to easy to maintein, debug, test and scale
+- Node API with 3 layers design (routes with middlewares, controller, services) modular, easy to maintein, debug, test and scale
 - Authentication with jason web tokens (jwt)
 - API with pagination and filter by query
 - Node with ES6 features (uses import statements)